Seneca-BSA/bsa/docs/sep600/lab2.md

 ***Figure 2.1** (A) Pull-Up Input.
 (B) Pull-Down Input.*

 1. Acquire a breadboard, a 1kΩ (or higher resistor), a button (or using jumper wires as a switch), and jumper wires.
-1. Assemble a Pull-Up circuit as given above and attach the signal to one of the digital input pin of your microcontroller.
+1. Assemble a Pull-Up circuit as given above and attach the signal to one of the digital input pins of your microcontroller.
 Refer to the microcontroller board manual for details on pin assignment.
     > **Lab Question:** What is the current passing through the resistor when the switch is closed?
 Is this a safe current for the resistor?
 (Hint: what is the maximum power the resistor can handle?)
-    > **Lab Question:** What can we modify to reduce energy consumption of this circuit?
+    > **Lab Question:** What can we modify to reduce the energy consumption of this circuit?
 1. Modify the code provided to you earlier to include a DigitalIn object for accepting digital input.
-Remember, you'll need to setup a digital pin for input first.
+Remember, you'll need to set up a digital pin for input first.
     <hr/><pre>
     int main()
     {